 ➢ Research and Innovation

-Science, research and innovation are particularly promising areas of cooperation under the framework of the Horizon 2020, which is open to participation from Iranian public and private entities.
-Collaboration in the areas of renewable energy, climate change and bio-economy are also possibilities.
 Horizon 2020 is the biggest EU research and innovation program ever, with nearly €80 billion of funding available over seven years (2014 to 2020), in addition to the private investment that this money will attract.
 It promises more breakthroughs, discoveries and world-firsts by taking great ideas from the lab to the market

 ➢ Int'l Cooperation and Development

-As an upper middle income country, the bulk of development cooperation with Iran is implemented through thematic programs.
 Iran is involved in the "Support to the Silk Routes Partnership for Migration under the Budapest Process" (which improves basic structures in migration management).

 The country also benefits from activities under the Climate Technology Centre and Network initiative.
 The European Commission has just adopted a new project valued at €5 million in the area of nuclear safety cooperation, which is in line with the provisions of JCPOA that foresees civil nuclear cooperation in specific technical areas.
 The project will support the regulatory authority of Iran in reviewing the regulatory framework and building technical capacity by transfer foreign expertise, support regional outreach and establish a nuclear safety center in Iran.